PaddlePaddle/docs/doc/fluid/advanced_usage/paddle_slim/paddle_slim_en.md

 ## Introduction

-PaddleSlim is a sub-module of PaddlePaddle frame, which is first issued in the 1.4 version PaddlePaddle.
-In PaddleSlim, the mainstream compression strategies including pruning, quantization and distillation are realized and mainly applied to image compression models.
-In subsequent versions, more compression stratigies will be added to support models in NLP field.
+PaddleSlim is a sub-module of PaddlePaddle, which is initially released in the 1.4 version PaddlePaddle.
+PaddleSlim has implemented mainstream compression strategies including pruning, quantization and distillation, which are mainly applied to compression of image processing models.
+In subsequent versions, more compression strategies will be incorporated to support models in NLP field.

 ## Main Features